tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectSource.PNG">

 __2.2__ Now, select the most accurate classifier (or any classifier of your choosing).
-Selecting the most "best" classifier is left to the user, but information is supplied in the form of accuracy values in Precision, Recall and F1 score, as well as statistical outputs of mean accuracy comparison between two separate experimental conditions entered in the genotypes.csv file.
+Selecting the best classifier is left to the user, but information is supplied in the form of accuracy values on the validation dataset in the form of in Precision, Recall and F1 score, as well as statistical outputs of mean accuracy comparison between two separate experimental conditions entered in the genotypes.csv file.
 This program is set to handle any N number of conditions, performing Welch 2 sample T-Tests and ANOVA respective to the number of conditions in the genotype.csv file.

 <img src = "figures/selectClassifier.PNG">

-__2.3__ After the classifier is selected, the pipline applies the single selected classifier across the previously unseen dataset and produces count and basic morphology measurements, as well as a handful of prescribed statistical comparisons.
+__2.3__ After the classifier is selected, the pipline applies the single selected classifier across the previously unseen dataset and produces count and basic morphology measurements, as well as a handful of prescribed statistical comparisons based on the genotypes file.
 This is similar to stage __1.2__.
 As in that step, the user will only need to run this once for a full dataset, but may want to repeatedly run later stages, such as stage __2.4__, to optimize your results.
 Thus, we give the option to skip this step.
 By default, it is set to run.

 <img src = "figures/selectWeka.png">